This is a picture-based guide to help farmers set up their 3node properly.

 There might be other ways to configure those settings.
 But if you follow these lines, your 3node should work 100% with the Grid.

-Please refer to this guide for UEFI boot.
+Please refer to this guide for BIOS boot.

 To boot Zero-OS, you need to use the bootstrap image here.

-Old servers/desktops will need to use the 4th and 5th options (named: ISO and USB).
+Old servers/desktops will need to use the non-UEFI mode, which are the 4th and 5th options (named: ISO and USB).
 Newer servers/desktops can use UEFI (1st and 2nd option).

 I will now share with you the BIOS settings that work with Threefold Zero-OS.